-The end of the year is hurtling toward us, and while it may be easy to become preoccupied with seasonal delights and holiday festivities, don’t neglect your finances.
+The end of the year is hurtling towards us, and while it may be easy to become preoccupied with seasonal delights and holiday festivities, don’t neglect your finances.
 Be ready to make some smart money moves to reduce your tax load, save and invest more, and have an updated strategy to reach your goals in the new year.

 Take a look at where you are financially.
-Are there expenses you could be cutting, more you could put toward paying off debt or contributing to a retirement account?
+Are there expenses you could be cutting, more you could put towards paying off debt or contributing to a retirement account?
 Do you have the recommended three to six months of emergency savings in place?
 What are your goals for next year?
-Are there some big ticket items coming up such as home repairs, a new car, college education, a wedding, or a new baby?
+Are there some big-ticket items coming up such as home repairs, a new car, college education, a wedding, or a new baby?
 Get your budget updated to cover your current needs.
 A financial professional can help you strategize and find where you can fill in gaps you may be missing.

 Wrangle All Those Taxes

 Nobody is a big fan of the taxman, but some careful strategizing can help you give him less and keep more of what you earned this year.
 Income, capital gains, property sales, and early withdrawals can all have an impact on what you’ll need to pay in taxes.
 And, it’s hard to know how to calculate it all, especially when the rules change frequently.
 A good CPA can help review your paystubs and investments to see where you stand and suggest any moves you can make to keep more of your hard-earned cash in your pocket.